-57 A cow-calf operation is a method of raising beef cattle in which a permanent herd of cows is kept by a rancher to produce calves for later sale.
+65 A cow-calf operation is a method of raising beef cattle in which a permanent herd of cows is kept by a rancher to produce calves for later sale.

-58 Active use means the current authorized use, including livestock grazing and conservation use.
+66 Active use means the current authorized use, including livestock grazing and conservation use.
 Active use may constitute a portion, or all, of permitted use.
 Active use does not include temporary nonuse or suspend use of forage within all or a portion of an allotment.

-59 Suspension means the temporary withholding from active use, through a decision issued by the authorized officer or by agreement, of part or all of the permitted use in a grazing permit or lease.
+67 Suspension means the temporary withholding from active use, through a decision issued by the authorized officer or by agreement, of part or all of the permitted use in a grazing permit or lease.

-estimated that each BLM AUM generated 0.00186 jobs and \$31.47 in labor earnings.
-However, the authors noted that when BLM forage is used as part of an overall grazing system, these values, from the perspective of total ranch production, increased to 0.00407 jobs and \$68.92 in labor earnings per AUM; these numbers are therefore used in the analysis.60 As a result, the 7,355 AUMs could be expected to generate at least 29 jobs and \$506,906 in labor earnings.
+range developments would be constructed.
+This alternative would result in the BLM issuing a grazing permit for 7,355 AUMs.
+The permit is estimated to allow for production of about 1,653 calves each year, with forage being provided by Alvord Allotment for 4.5 to 7 months.
+A rough estimate of how this would translate into jobs and labor income was developed using estimates from the Jarbidge RMP/Final Environmental Impact Statement (BLM 2014).
+That analysis estimated that each BLM AUM generated 0.00186 jobs and \$31.47 in labor earnings.
+However, the authors noted that when BLM forage is used as part of an overall grazing system, these values, from the perspective of total ranch production, increased to 0.00407 jobs and \$68.92 in labor earnings per AUM; these numbers are therefore used in the analysis.68 As a result, the 7,355 AUMs could be expected to generate at least 29 jobs and \$506,906 in labor earnings.
 There would be no potential additions to the local economy through range developments.
 As NR use could be authorized under this alternative, there could be a higher economic benefit in years when that NR grazing occurred.

-3.4.2.4 Alternative B
+3.4.2.4 Alternative B: Proposed Action - Permit Renewal, Management Changes, and Range Developments - Social and Economic Values